engsofjvolfe/frontendmentor/qr-code-component-main/README.md

 See the page here [ProductPreview-Page](https://jvolfe-qrcode-component.netlify.app/)

-You can copy this repo, i left all folders and instructions here (except for this readme file, i changed it)
+You can copy this repo, i left all folders and instructions here (except for this readme file, i changed it and i deleted the readme for styles)